bensoer/python-fizz-buzz/README.md

 importance in the development of the application.
 Additionally, software development is most often an iterative process and refactoring for performance is often a much easier task, then refactoring for legibility and reusability.

+### An Argument Against A Performant FizzBuzz
 I read up on a heavily performant implementation of solving fizzbuzz.
 You can see it in `fizzbuzz_fast.py`.
 To my case and point, it took me a good 10-15 minutes of researching and adding `print()` statements to understand how this did what it did.
 I'm not a fan of it due to how quickly the code has become unlegible and requiring more niche python knowledge to the performance increase that doesn't really matter.
 I have added commenting to the code to explain how it works if you are interested, and so that I don't forget if I stumble upon this in the future.

-I still favor my implementation, because although `fizzbuzz_fast.py`'s implementation is faster, `fizzbuzz.py`'s implementation is much easier to expand and extend.
-Say we want to exapnd the game now to Fizz Buzz Bang!.
+I favor my implementation, because although `fizzbuzz_fast.py`'s implementation is faster, `fizzbuzz.py`'s implementation is much easier to expand and extend.
+Say we want to expand the game now to Fizz Buzz Bang!.
 Where 'Bang!' is for numbers that divide nicely by 7.
 We can easily do this by implementing as follows:
 ```python
 def is_bang(number: int) -> bool: